Patient Group Representatives

 Stephen Schwartz serves as the Lymphoma Research Foundation (LRF) representative, a survivor of Diffusive large B-cell lymphoma.
 Stephen’s involvement with LRF was at the onset of his 1998 non-Hodgkin lymphoma diagnosis through the Cure for Lymphoma Foundation (CLF), which later merged with the Lymphoma Research Foundation of America to become the Lymphoma Research Foundation.
 Stephen serves on LRF’s Regional Leadership Council and was a member of the Public Policy Committee.
 He is the inaugural recipient (July 2017) of the Marnie Gordon Founder’s Award.
-Stephen is the Senior Business Development Manager at Advantage DCI, a unit of Advantage Technologies in New York.
-He joined after spending six years working in energy efficiency at Lime Energy, having served in senior positions including: Program Director, Sales Manager, and Finance Director.
-Stephen has more than 20 years of international experience as a media sales and marketing, business-to-business professional in the online, print, conference, and trade show mediums.
+Stephen spent six years working in energy efficiency at Lime Energy, having served in senior positions including Program and Finance Director.
+Stephen has more than 20 years of international experience as a media sales and marketing, business-to-business professional in digital, print, conference, and trade shows.
 More than half has been in the science (STM) and chemical industries, first at Chemical Week (IHS Markit) then Nature Publishing Group (NPG), a division of Macmillan Publishers Limited, part of Springer Nature.
 At NPG, Stephen directed all U.S. advertising sales (print, digital and podcast) for Nature, the world’s leading scientific journal, as well as 17 other monthly titles including Nature Biotechnology, Nature Genetics, as well as aiding in the launch of Nature Methods.
-Stephen lives with his family in New York and is a graduate of the Boston University School of Management, now the Questrom School of Business.
+Stephen lives with his family in New York and is a graduate of the Boston University Questrom School of Business.

 Christopher Weber, PhD